-At Facebook, we know that our operations and facilities have an impact on local habitats.
-We take action to limit our impact on biodiversity where possible, while also working closely with local organizations and communities to restore habitats and ecosystems.
+We know that our operations and facilities have an impact on local habitats.
+We are taking steps to mitigate our impact and to protect and promote biodiversity where we operate.

 Across our global facilities, we take a preventative approach to reduce our impact on biodiversity, while implementing design elements and supporting projects that help protect and restore local habitats.
 Data centers are at the heart of connections and each site is designed to promote biodiversity, plant native and adaptive landscape, mimic the natural hydrology of the site and reduce urban heat island effect.

 We choose plant species, efficient irrigation, alternative water sources when available, Forestry Stewardship Council (FSC)-certified new wood products and smart scheduling technologies that together save millions of gallons of water per year.